-Beacon engages over 200 volunteers each year in both yearlong and one off engagement opportunities, both of which are very valuable to our students and alumni.
+Beacon engages over 300 volunteers each year in both yearlong and one-off engagement opportunities, both of which are very valuable to our students and alumni.
 Below are many ways to become involved in Beacon’s work.

 Breakfast and Lunch Club

 Beacon alumni stay connected to our school through their high school and college years and twice a year we send out care packages to high school and college age alumni.
-If you are interested in purchasing care package materials or in helping put together the packages, please contact Lonna Steinberg at firstname.lastname@example.org.
+Volunteers help purchase care package materials and/or help put together the packages.

-Our tutoring program is a yearlong commitment to come to Beacon two to three times a week to mentor students in math, English, or writing.
+Our tutoring program is a yearlong commitment to come to Beacon one to two times a week to mentor students in math or English.
 Tutors play an integral role in ensuring our students are academically prepared to succeed in high school and college.
-If you are interested in becoming a tutor at Beacon, please contact Anne-Marie Yu-Phelps firstname.lastname@example.org.